 b) Secretarial Auditor

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies[Appointment and Remuneration of Managerial Personnel] Rules 2014 the Company hadappointed M/s.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hadappointed M/s.
 SPANJ & ASSOCITES a firm of Company Secretaries in Practice toundertake the Secretarial Audit of the Company.
-The Secretarial Audit Report forms part ofthis report.
+The Secretarial Audit Report is part ofthis report.

-29] EXTRACT OF ANNUAL RETURN
+31) EXTRACT OF ANNUAL RETURN

 The details forming part of the extract of the Annual Return in form MGT 9 as requiredunder section 92 of the Companies Act 2013 is annexed as Annexure - III and forms anintegral part of this Report.

-30] DISCLOSURE AS PER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTIONPROHIBITION AND REDRESSAL) ACT 2013
+32) DISCLOSURE AS PER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTIONPROHIBITION AND REDRESSAL) ACT 2013

-The Company has zero tolerance for sexual harassment at workplace and has adopted aRespect for Gender' Policy on prevention prohibition and redressal of sexual harassmentin line with the provisions of the Sexual Harassment of Women at Workplace[Prevention Prohibition and Redressal] Act 2013 and the Rules framed thereunder.
+The Company has zero tolerance for sexual harassment at workplace and has adopted a'Respect for Gender' Policy on prevention prohibition and redressal of sexual harassmentin line with the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 and the Rules framed thereunder.

 The Company has not received any written complaint on sexual harassment during thefinancial year.

-31] REPORTING OF FRAUDS:
+33) REPORTING OF FRAUDS:

 There was no instance of fraud during the year under review which required theStatutory Auditors to report to the Audit Committee and /or Board under Section 143(12) ofthe Act and Rules framed thereunder.

-Your Directors thank all the shareholders customers vendors banks and the State andCentral Governments for the support extended during the year and look forward to theircontinued support in the future.
+Your Directors thank all the State and Central Governments banks vendors customersand shareholders for their confidence and support extended during the year and lookforward to their continued support in the future.
 Your Directors also place on recordtheir appreciation of the contribution made by the Company's employees at all levels.